Turner Suspension Bicycles: History

-Also in 2008, the Turner Flux won "The Best Full-Suspension XC Bike of the year" Riders Award on mtbr.com.
-The Turner Sultan won "The Best Full-Suspension 29er of the year" Riders Award on mtbr.com.
+Also in 2008, the Turner Flux won "The Best Full-Suspension XC Bike of the Year" Riders Award on and the Turner Sultan won "The Best Full-Suspension 29er of the Year" Riders Award on mtbr.com.
 After over a year of design collaboration with David Weagle, David Turner announced that the 2009 models would all feature the DW-Link rear linkage.
 The TNT linkage would no longer be offered.

-Turner dw-link 2009 models hit the shops.
-The Turner Sultan won "The Best Full-Suspension 29er of the year" Riders Award on mtbr.com.
+In 2009, Turner DW-Link models hit the shops.
+The Turner Sultan won "The Best Full-Suspension 29er of the Year" Riders Award on mtbr.com.
 Woman's Pro French rider Emmeline Ragot was the 2009 UCI World Downhill Champion on a Turner DHR.

-The DW DHR model came out in April 2010 after one year of R&D and five prototypes.However, the Turner dw-link DHR was recalled due to head tube cracking and was remade with a new head tube gusset..
+The DW DHR model came out in April 2010 after one year of R&D and five prototypes.
+However, the Turner DW-Link DHR was recalled due to head tube cracking and was remade with a new head tube gusset..